L33Tech/youtube-dl/README.md

-# Patched youtube-dl for sinus bot
+# Patched youtube-dl for SinusBot

 ## Problem and Patch